SAP/open-resource-discovery/docs/index.md

 Some concepts like [namespaces](./spec-v1/#namespaces) could be further standardized if there's a need for cross-company metadata exchange.

 We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.
-There is also need to make publishing easier for simple, static providers that prefer publishing on deploy-time.
+There is also need to make publishing easier for simple, static providers that prefer publishing design-time information only.